Run247 columnist Kirsty Reade reports from the TORQ Trail Team assessment day in London

 Learn more about the TORQ Trail Team and follow the progress of the project here: http://www.facebook.com/TORQRunning

 I’d describe myself as borderline obsessed with running, racing, reading about running, and watching others run so hopefully I’m fairly typical of Run247’s visitors.
 I tend to do longer races, particularly off-road marathons and ultras, but am pretty much a fan of any distance.
-The thing I get the biggest kick out of is being involved in my running club, Didcot Runners, encouraging people to get into running through a group I have in Oxford, and coaching runners to improve.
+I'm passionate about helping runners of all levels to improve through running communities I'm involved in, such as Underground Ultra and Free Range Runners.